morrownr/USB-WiFi/home/USB_WiFi_Chipsets.md

 ## Realtek RTW88 (in-kernel driver) (WiFi 5)

-[3] Work to upstream USB support for the following chipsets is underway.
-If successful, that means that we will see Linux Wireless Standards compliant in-kernel support for the following chipsets:
+[3] In-kernel support for the following chipsets is now in kernel 6.2 and later:

 ```
 rtl8822bu